My husband works long hours.

-I ran away from home.
+I ran away from home two days later.

-It was Memorial Day weekend and when I told my youngest my plans, she said, and I quote, ” Aww, I was thinking we could just relax!”
+It was Memorial Day weekend, and when I told my youngest daughter what I had planned, she exclaimed, “Aww, I was thinking we could just relax!”

 Wait, what?